 This high glycemic index vegetable, packed full of sugar, can cause cross-reactive reactions within your body.
 But many times when people cut out gluten, they’ll fall back on corn options.
 At first, it may help by decreasing exposure to harmful proteins, but over time you may start to notice that corn is still giving you problems.
 I see time and time again, once a patient removes corn from their diet, the stiffness, pain and swelling significantly decreases.

-There are, however, many anecdotal patient stories on how GMOs seem to exacerbate their chronic condition symptoms.
-Here’s an example of a patient story published in Elle magazine!
-GMO’s vs. Non-GMOs is a very touchy subject, with many different opinions, but in my professional opinion and patient experience, I’ve seen autoimmune patients thrive on diets that omit GMOs.
+I have heard many anecdotal patient stories on how genetically modified organisms (GMOs) found in GM foods seem to exacerbate their chronic condition symptoms.
+In my professional opinion and patient experience, I've seen autoimmune patients thrive on diets that omit GMOs.

 There really is no “one diet fits all” and the best way to identify your specific triggers is through an elimination diet.
 Through an elimination diet, you identify exactly what foods are exacerbating your symptoms and which are safe to eat for your body.